wenhuchen/Variational-Vocabulary-Selection/README.md

 # Variational-Vocabulary-Selection
-Code for NAACL19 Paper ["How Large a Vocabulary Does Text Classification Need?
+Code for NAACL19 Long Oral Paper ["How Large a Vocabulary Does Text Classification Need?
 A Variational Approach to Vocabulary Selection"](https://arxiv.org/abs/1902.10339)

 Requirements:
 - Python 2.7